TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ============
 Mod Overview
 ============
-The Gorgon's Eye is a small content mod for BG:EE/SoD and EET that adds an underground thieves den into the town of Beregost.
+The Gorgon's Eye is a content mod for BG:EE/SoD and EET that adds an underground thieves den into the town of Beregost.
 It contains new quests, characters, stores and items.
 Your missions will include theft, extortion, bounty hunting, and battles against rival thieves.
 However, good-aligned